ppy/osu-wiki/wiki/Help_Center/en.md

 Your nationality is automatically determined by the game based on where you register your account from geographically speaking, meaning that if you register an account in the US, your account will be automatically assigned as being from the United States, and also placed within the US country rankings.

-We can change this upon request, but **you must provide proof of residency for the given country that you wish to change to.** A picture of any sufficient 100 points of ID (passport, driver's license) representing this **alongside a slip of paper with your osu! username written on it** is required for us to even consider your request.
+We can change this upon request, but **you must provide proof of residency for the given country that you wish to change to.** A picture of any sufficient 100 points of ID (passport, driver's license) representing this **that also shows your osu! account logged in to the client (not the website)** is required for us to even consider your request.

 This information will not be shared outside of the osu! support team and will be immediately deleted from our servers once it has been used to ascertain your place of residence.